by apify

 You can use the Apify MCP Server in two ways:

-To interact with the Apify MCP server, you can use various MCP clients, such as:
+To interact with the Apify MCP server, you can use clients such as: Claude Desktop, Visual Studio Code, or Apify Tester MCP Client.

 The following table outlines the tested MCP clients and their level of support for key features.